-The grave of Johann Sebastian Bach, which hasn't been there for ever.
+The grave of Johann Sebastian Bach, which hasn't been there forever.
 The career of Bach ended dramatically in 1750: Biographers report that the Council of Leipzig officially looked for his replacement, while Bach still was recovering – until he died from exhaustion.
 The Leipzig population adored Bach all these years.
 Today the Bach City of Leipzig honors Johann Sebastian Bach even with two monuments.
 Both are located directly next to the St. Thomas Church.

 This was the reason to create my Bach website: the music of Johann Sebastian Bach.
-While exploring my own roots, I wanted "to get closer" to the master's music.
+While exploring my roots, I wanted "to get closer" to the master's music.
 The problem: how in the world do I find those music pieces which match my taste of music within Bach's life work of some 1,120 pieces which comprises 157 CDs?
 Where do I begin?
 I didn't manage it.
 The "Very Best of Johann Sebastian Bach" was a CD I bought.
-I hoped to get a clearer view, but of course I got none.
+I hoped to get a clearer view, but of course, I got none.
 Similar CDs and collections mirrored my estimated reasons and considerations as to why Bach's works on these CDs were mixed in the way they were.
-My conclusion: you won't find the very best music pieces of Johann Sebastian Bach anywhere anyway.
+My conclusion: you won't find the very best music pieces by Johann Sebastian Bach anywhere anyway.
 And, which one you consider the best, that is always a matter of taste anyway.

-Now you will be able to listen to these pieces, some in full, some in a small portion and some in a tiny portion.
+Now you will be able to listen to these pieces, some in full, some in a small portion and some in a tiny fraction.
 All have a maximum length of three minutes.
 Plus, you will find the option to choose from many picture themes and a collection of photos, which exactly match the musical theme best or those you just love.
 The offer is broad.
-If you watch photos of palaces, probably the Concert 2 or Concert 3 of the "Brandenburg Concerts" of Johann Sebastian Bach match perfectly.
-Maybe you would choose the "coffee pictures" while you listen to the "Coffee Cantata".
+If you watch pictures of palaces, probably the Concert 2 or Concert 3 of the "Brandenburg Concerts" of Johann Sebastian Bach match perfectly.
+Maybe you would choose the "coffee pictures" while you listen to the "Coffee Cantata."
 And if you are under the age of five, you might have the most fun with the kitten or the puppies photos.
 The "Père Lachaise Cemetery" in Paris, France is perfect when you listen to a work from the French Suites.
-The "Ave Maria", which is not created by Johann Sebastian Bach alone, will become even more exciting if you watch pictures of nature, fall or flowers with it.
-See me smiling, please be reminded: not every picture theme matches every music work.
-Many photo themes have nothing to do with Johann Sebastian Bach at all and are just nice to watch.
+The "Ave Maria," which is not created by Johann Sebastian Bach alone, will become even more exciting if you watch pictures of nature, fall or flowers with it.
+See me smiling; please be reminded: not every picture theme matches every music work.
+Many photo themes have nothing to do with Johann Sebastian Bach at all and are just lovely to watch.

 The goal of this project is to spread the work of Johann Sebastian Bach and the knowledge about him throughout the world even more.
-And that is true reporting about the jobs in his life, about the Bach Genealogy and the many Bach cities and Bach places in Germany, in which the master once was living and acting.
+And that is accurate reporting about the jobs in his life, about the Bach Genealogy and the many Bach cities and Bach places in Germany, in which the master once was living and acting.

 Exciting children and students with Bach, or to use my words from above again, not to scare them away: that is a challenging fraction of an aspect inside this project.
-Transporting a highly complicated matter with excitement, to edit it, to make it ready to consume, that is what I want to offer with the whole project on a cross media basis.
+Transporting a highly complicated matter with excitement, to edit it, to make it ready to consume, that is what I want to offer with the whole project on a cross-media basis.
 That is why I organized the website in multimedia style.
 It is a website to experience Bach, a website to discover Johann Sebastian Bach.
-For some of you it might even be a "Bach Adventure Park", discovering all the antique portraits, the unique information and themes, which you don't find anywhere else.
+For some of you, it might even be a "Bach Adventure Park," discovering all the antique portraits, the unique information, and themes, which you don't find anywhere else.
 FAQs are perfect for those who like to explore something this way.
 The facts deliver information – fast, but to the point as well – and in a different way.
 And for those who are scared away from too long biographies, here is not just one short biography, but a total of four short biographies.
 Short, shorter and really short.
 To read them, to experience them, to enjoy them.
 Or, just to lean back, relax and watch the short biography show as a video biography.

-99 Music Calendars, Composers Calendars, Bach Calendars
+99 Music Calendars, Composers Calendars and Bach Calendars